libreas/libreas.github.io/source/authorguides/index.md

 **Other Submissions**

 LIBREAS is also an open publishing platform for different types of media including photo series, podcasts, illustrations, media art et cetera.
 However, before you start producing and submitting your non-text material LIBREAS would like to be informed about.

+**Supplementary Material**

+Libreas is committed to the idea of openness in general and open research in particular.
+To foster transparency and reusability, it is highly recommended to  archive supplementary materials including documentation in appropriate repositories (open access and distributed under an open-content license).
+This includes in particular research data, scripts for data analysis, or (research) software.
+Please provide the corresponding bibliographic data in your article – including persistent identifiers (for example DOI).

 **Formal Specifications**